 Historic castles, alpine lakes, and cosmopolitan cities.
 Gorgeous scenery and adrenaline-pumping activities year-round.
 World-class museums.
 Luxury hotels.
 The central European honeymoon wonderland of Austria offers everything from rustic ski getaways in the alps and spooky holiday “Krampus festivals” to historic riverside towns packed with wineries.

 Head to Vienna’s Altstadt, or old city, to marvel at architecture from neoclassical to Gothic Revival.
 Tour medieval palaces, picnic in small parks and gardens scattered throughout the city, or head to the Vienna hills at the Kahlenberg for sweeping panoramic views.
 Charming rural villages outside the capital invite you to take hands and stroll through the vineyards and forests.
 Take to the alps and discover a stunning network of ice caves at Eisriesenwelt, where a maze of shimmering white and blue forms a nature-lover’s playground.
 Check out Mozart’s birthplace in Salzburg.
 No matter what kind of couple you are, Austria has you covered for an unforgettable romantic escape.

-- LGBTQ-AWARE: LGBTQ acceptance is relatively advanced in Vienna, though attitudes may be less friendly in more rural parts of the country and in smaller cities.
+- LGBT-Aware: LGBT acceptance is relatively advanced in Vienna, though attitudes may be less friendly in more rural parts of the country and in smaller cities.